-Everlywell offers a test that looks for vitamin D levels and a measure of c-reactive protein (CRP), called hs-CRP.
+Everlywell offers a test that looks at a person’s vitamin D levels and the measure of c-reactive protein (CRP), called hs-CRP.
 The liver makes CRP when there is inflammation in the body.

 The test costs around $100, but if a person becomes an Everlywell member, the price lowers to around $25.

-LetsGetChecked offers a less extensive test for vitamin deficiencies with their Essential Vitamin Test.
-The test checks the blood for deficiencies of three vitamins, including:
+LetsGetChecked also offers a less extensive test for vitamin deficiencies with their Essential Vitamin Test.
+The test checks the blood for deficiencies in three vitamins, including:

 - vitamin D

 - vitamin E